lewisbar/lewisbar.github.io/_posts/2025-08-29-Composite Reuse Principle.md

 }
 ```

 This seemed impossible to solve with inheritance.
-But with our composition approach, it’s easy.
+But with our composition approach, it’s easy!
 We just need sailing equipment, a cannon, and a hold.
 ```swift
 class ArmedMerchantShip {
     let sailingEquipment: SailingEquipment